 - Implement proper access controls

-- Enable comprehensive audit logging
+- Enable full audit logging

 Traditional Hosting Providers: What to Look For